Football Manager simulates who’d win if Chelsea 16-17 faced Chelsea 04-05

-Antonio Conte got his Chelsea reign off to the perfect start with a Premier League title in his first season at Stamford Bridge, but how does his 2016-17 team compare to Jose Mourinho’s first team?
+Antonio Conte won the Premier League in his first season at Chelsea, but how does his 2016-17 team compare to Jose Mourinho’s first team?

 As football fans, one of our most enjoyable pastimes is debating how a vintage team of the past would compare against another or a current team.

 We can never know for sure, of course, but these are arguments we’ve all had over a few pints with our mates in the pub.
 And more often than not, the power of nostalgia means we side with the past team over the current one.
 It’s just what happens when we get old.

 Conversely, the phenomenon of recency bias can lead some to convince themselves the players they have seen most recently are, in fact, the best of all time.

 Anyway, embroiled in one of these debates recently about Mourinho and Conte’s first Chelsea teams, we decided there was no better way to settle the argument than to ask our friends at Football Manager to simulate a game between the two.

 Conte had the advantage of inheriting Chelsea team much more established as one of the best in the world after years of top recruitment, but Mourinho benefitted from having the likes of Petr Cech, John Terry, Frank Lampard and Didier Drogba at their best.

 So, just for fun, here’s what happened when the two teams met on Football Manager…